ciph-io/ciph-core/doc/ecosystem.md

 ### Chat

-The container id is used as the target for all chat messages.
+The container `private id` is used as the target for all chat messages.
 Chat messages are encrypted with the random chat key that is included in the `head` block.

 The Ciph chat system is content oriented.
 When users access a content container they can view recent chat messages related to the container and they have